kevinctofel/excellent_stream/src/posts/Intentional mornings make the day.md

 Once the "me time" is over, I plan out my day.
 Every activity I intend to get done gets a time block on my calendar.
 I make sure to leave time between task blocks so I can get outside for a walk, excercise, read, etc...

-{% imagePlaceholder "./src/assets/images/blog/timeblock-calendar.jpeg", "Example of time blocks on my calendar", "I take and log unscheduled naps on days I slept poorly the night before." %}
+{% imagePlaceholder "./src/assets/images/blog/timeblock-calendar.jpeg", "Example of time blocks on my calendar", "I take and log unscheduled naps on days I slept poorly the night before.
+Due to medication, I often get just 3 - 5 hours of sleep at night. 🤷‍♂️" %}

 Previously, I used task management or to-do apps for tasks.
 I know many people do and there's nothing wrong with that.
 I found that they don't really work for me though.